-- (a) The hands shall be released from the handle and be clearly visible simultaneously. - (b) To receive credit for a two-foot rope-in-teeth trick in a series, it shall always precede the one-foot tricks. - (c) No re-gripping of the handle is permitted in between performing the teeth two-foot, one-foot and reverse tricks.

-- (d) Should the skier re-grip the handle during a series of teeth tricks, the skier shall remove the handle from the teeth and re-initiate the series to receive credit for the full series of tricks. - (2) Two-Feet.
+- (a) The hands shall be released from the handle and be clearly visible simultaneously. - (b) To receive credit for a two-foot rope-inteeth trick in a series, it shall always precede the one-foot tricks. - (c) No re-gripping of the handle is permitted in between performing the teeth two-foot, one-foot and reverse tricks. - (d) Should the skier re-grip the handle during a series of teeth tricks, the skier shall remove the handle from the teeth and re-initiate the series to receive credit for the full series of tricks. - (2) Two-Feet.
 The skier shall place the teeth piece in his mouth.
-The skier shall then release the hands from any part of the handle while maintaining BSP and hold for recognition. - (3) One-Foot.
+The skier shall then release the hands from any part of the handle while maintaining BSP and hold for recognition.

+- (3) One-Foot.
 While maintaining rope-in-teeth BSP, the skier shall raise one foot to a position at least halfway between the skier's knee and the water surface.
-The foot shall be lifted before or after the hands are released, but the foot shall be held long and high enough so that the lifted foot and released hands can be clearly seen simultaneously.
+The foot shall be lifted before or after the hands are released, but the foot shall be held long and high enough so that the lifted foot and released hands can be clearly seen simultaneously. - (4) Delete.
+Rope-in-Teeth tricks shall be deleted as credited tricks the day following the close of 2012 World Championships.

-(H) Tumbleturns.
+(G) Tumbleturns.